BeamFi/beamapp/README.md

 - When it is ready for testing or review, submit a Pull Request to dev branch.
 - The main contributor will review and give feedback.
 - When the review is complete, the PR will be merged to dev for testers to try it in frontend
-- When it passed the manual human tests, new changes will be merged to main branch and manager can trigger Github Action to deploy to production.
+- When it passed the manual human tests, new changes will be merged to main branch and the manager can trigger Github Action to deploy to production.

 ## Folder Structures